clojure-grimoire/grimoire/resources/articles/contributing.md

 ## Legal

-Grimoire and related projects are developed and maintained under the Eclipse Public License 1.0 as noted on the [about page](/about).
+Grimoire and related projects are developed and maintained under a variety of licenses as noted on the [about page](/about).